51.6 F

 “A key word there is ‘mailed to them,’” Rouse said, highlighting the ongoing issues with slow mail delivery.
 “I think we all understand that mail has been quite slow these days.”

-When asked last year if lawmakers might revisit the 2006 voter roll cleanup law, Rouse emphasized the importance of adhering to the federally mandated 90–day quiet period to protect voters.
+When asked last year if might revisit the 2006 voter roll cleanup law, Rouse emphasized the importance of adhering to the federally mandated 90–day quiet period to protect voters.

 However, the proposal faced opposition from Melody Clark of Virginia Institute Action, who argued the changes would strain local election officials.
 “Rolls cannot be cleaned up” within a smaller time frame she said, adding that the extensions would make it “difficult for our registrars.”